Learn More About Health & Wellness

 - Xylitol: Anti-bacterial sugar alcohol found in kiwi fruit.
 Excellent as a nasal spray.

-- DHEA, pregnenolone, Human Growth Hormone: “Master hormones” that begin to decline in our thirties and forties.
+- DHEA, pregnenolone, Vitality And Longevity: “Master hormones” that begin to decline in our thirties and forties.
 May be beneficial for brain function, immunity, energy, and muscularity.

 - Acetyl-L-carnitine and alpha lipoic acid: Powerful antioxidant combination that seems to protect cell mitochondia against age-related deterioration.